dltj/dltj-blog/content/2021-04-08-pre-recording-conference-talks-redux.md

 ---
-title: More Thoughts on Pre-recording Conference Talks
+title: 'More Thoughts on Pre-recording Conference Talks'
 modified: 2021-04-08T21:28:16-04:00
 categories:
 - L/IS Profession